Generic Name and Formulations:

 History of angioedema related to previous ACE inhibitor or ARB therapy.
 Concomitant ACE inhibitors.
 Concomitant aliskiren in patients with diabetes.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
 Discontinue if angioedema occurs; do not re-administer.
 Give SC epinephrine for airway obstruction if indicated.
 Black patients may have higher risk of angioedema than non-Black patients.
+Avoid in hereditary angioedema.
 May cause symptomatic hypotension.
 Correct salt/volume depletion prior to initiation or start at a lower dose.
 Adjust concomitant diuretic or antihypertensive doses if hypotension occurs.
 Reduce dose or temporarily discontinue if hypotension persists.
 Monitor renal function in renal artery stenosis, severe CHF.
 Monitor serum creatinine and down-titrate or interrupt dose if significant renal dysfunction develops.
 Monitor for hyperkalemia esp. in severe renal impairment, diabetes, hypoaldosteronism, or high K+ diet.
 Severe hepatic impairment: not recommended.
 Neonates.
 Pregnancy (2nd & 3rd trimesters); consider alternative therapy.
 Nursing mothers: not recommended.

 See Contraindications.
 Dual inhibition of the renin-angiotensin system: avoid concomitant with an ARB.
 Concomitant aliskiren in renal impairment (eGFR <60mL/min/1.73m2); avoid.
 Concomitant K+ supplements, K+ -sparing diuretics, K+ -containing salt substitutes may cause hyperkalemia.
 Worsening renal function and possible acute renal failure with NSAIDs, including selective COX-2 inhibitors (monitor renal function periodically in elderly and/or volume depleted).
 May increase lithium levels; monitor.
 May inhibit OATP1B1 and OATP1B3 transporters.